 Our harvest season begins early June and runs for a total of 22 weeks long.
 A Full Share costs about $34 a week & a Medium Share costs about $26 a week.
 That amount brings you a lot of fresh produce of incomparable quality, but it also brings you a lot more: a meaningful connection to your food, the land where it grows, and the community of people who help grow it.

 The cost of a 2015 full share is $760.
 The cost of a medium share is $580.

 The share price reflects the real costs of growing high quality vegetables.
 By eliminating the costs of packaging, shipping and marketing, the farmer receives a fair share of the profit.
 The average produce at the supermarket travels over 1500 miles.
 Comparatively, we can offer you delicious flavor, picked at the peak of ripeness, as well as varieties rarely found at the store.
 You will have the benefit of personally knowing the farm that grows your food and the land it comes from.
 We believe this adds up to a better value for your food dollar.

-Payment plan option was from January - May 21st.
+Payment plan option available from January - May 15th.